 Our first experience with Parents Weekend meant booking a hotel a year in advance, every weekend in October while we waited for the big announcement as to the actual dates.
 Then we would go back and cancel all the unneeded weekends.
 Well, hotels caught on and began requiring deposits and changing cancellation policies.
 (Be sure to check all this out when booking.
 Our blog on hotels may help.)
 Why do we race to find a hotel as soon as possible?

 - Hotels in Tally, and anywhere within a thirty-mile mile radius, will sell out in minutes for this weekend.

 - Prices will be jacked up tremendously (as they are for all football weekends), but it never hurts to remain hopeful that there will be some fabulous deal and.
 This does not mean that it is not worth it for at least one of your four years.
 It is truly a very fun weekend.

 - Staying too far from campus can be an Uber nightmare because the traffic and parking will out-do Manhattan during rush hour.

-Perhaps this hasn’t given you a positive outlook as to what to expect for Family Weekend.
+Perhaps this hasn’t given you a positive outlook as to what to expect for Family Weekend, which is the weekend of October 16, 2020.
 It is my goal to prepare, as well as caution.
-It is a wonderful weekend where you truly get the opportunity to see your student in their new role/home/independence.
+It is a wonderful weekend where you truly get the opportunity to see your students in their new role/home/independence.
 It feels great to have them march you around campus and introduce you to new friends with confidence.

 What to do